0x0f0f0f/0x0f0f0f.github.io/blog/dnamusic.md

 @def title = "How to turn DNA into Music"
+@def rss =  "How to turn DNA into Music"
 @def published = "04 April 2020"
 @def tags = ["functional-programming", "ocaml", "minicaml", "bioinformatics", "dna"]